 People are formal and polite.
 You never see verbal disputes.
 It’s a quiet, safe city that lends itself to a pace and lifestyle that is really nice.

-This is a guest post by Jesse Bayer.
+This is a post by Jesse Bayer.
 A successful NYC based Real Estate Investor, Jesse sold his holdings in 2013 to move with his family to Ecuador and co-found Abundant Living Ecuador – a real estate and relocation services company based out of Loja.
 Jesse has prepared a free Ecuador Relocation Guide.